-Here’s an example of an Alpha GPC stack that includes the popular nootropic Noopept and a racetam, aniracetam.
+Here’s an example of an alpha GPC stack that includes the popular nootropic Noopept and a racetam, aniracetam.
 This stack is designed for overall cognitive enhancement.

 Review our article on how to create a nootropic stack for a general primer on basic combinations, ratios, and tips on designing your own nootropic stack.

-Supplementing with alpha GPC may also result in dizziness and low blood pressure in some individuals.
-If you are prone to hypotension, you should consult a medical professional before taking Alpha GPC.
+Supplementing with alpha GPC may also result in dizziness and low blood pressure in some individuals; if you are prone to hypotension, you should consult a medical professional before taking alpha GPC.

 Though no overdoses have been documented, adverse side effects are more commonly reported among users taking high dosages.

-Little research has been done on Alpha GPC’s effects on pregnant women, so those who are pregnant or nursing are advised to refrain from use.
+Little research has been done on alpha GPC’s effects on pregnant women, so those who are pregnant or nursing are advised to refrain from use.

 Where to Buy

-You can buy can Alpha GPC from PureNootropics.net, our recommended supplier of nootropic supplements.
+You can buy can alpha GPC from PureNootropics.net, our recommended supplier of nootropic supplements.

-It’s been the subject of decades of research and is recognized worldwide as a powerful memory enhancer, prescribed by physicians throughout Europe and Russia for a variety of memory disorders.
+It’s been the subject of decades of research and is recognized worldwide as a powerful memory enhancer, prescribed by physicians throughout Europe and Russia for a variety of memory and cognitive disorders.